 Tornado drills will be held periodically.
-An announcement over the intercom will signal the alarm.
+A special sound is used to signal the alarm.
 Directions for evacuation must be posted in each room.
 The following general procedures are to be followed during a tornado drill:

 - 1. Teachers should open windows and leave all classroom doors open.
 They should be sure to take their emergency bucket with them prior to leaving their classrooms. - 2.
 Once in the designated shelter area, teachers should take attendance. - 3.
 Students are to sit in designated areas with their heads on their knees and hands over heads. - 4.
-Students must be guiet so instructions can be heard.
+Students must be quiet so instructions can be heard.

-Delhi Elementary tornado protection building designations:
+Johnston Elementary tornado protection building designations: